-In 1997 or 1998, IRGC Commander Rahim Safavi named Qasem Soleimani to lead the Quds Force It's not entirely clear when Qaani joined the force.
+In 1997 or 1998, IRGC Commander Rahim Safavi named Qasem Soleimani to lead the Quds Force.
+It's not entirely clear when Qaani joined the force.
 Some Persian-language sources published following Qaani's appointment to Quds Force Commander say he joined the force following its establishment as a distinct branch of the Guard Corps following the Iran-Iraq War.
 As Alfoneh has noted, the earliest documented reference to his service in the force appears in the 1993 edition of the book Islamic Fundamentalism: The New Global Threat, which identified Qaani as the force's Ansar Corps commander responsible for Guard Corps activities "in Afghanistan, Pakistan and Asian republics."

-Again, some Persian-language sources published following Qaani's appointment to the force chief say that he was appointed deputy to Soleimani soon after Soleimani himself was appointed Quds Force chief, while others say that he was appointed in 2007.
+Again, some Persian-language sources say that he was appointed deputy to Soleimani soon after Soleimani himself was appointed Quds Force commander, while others say that he was appointed in 2007.
 Prior to Qaani's 2020 appointment, he is known to have been IRGC Counter Intelligence Organization Deputy, and was promoted to IRGC Intelligence Deputy in 2006.

-Like Soleimani and other key commanders, Qaani was one of the signatories of the 1999 letter to then-President Mohammad Khatami warning of removing him from power if he did not act more to crush the student protests in June of that year.
+Like Soleimani and other key commanders, Qaani was one of the signatories of the 1999 letter to then-President Mohammad Khataml, which warned that the IRGC would remove him from power if he did not act more to crush the student protests in June of that year.

-Soleimani and Qaani appear to have divided QF's areas of operation, with Soleimani focusing on the Arab world and the Middle East, while Qaani covered South and Central Asia and also Africa.

-In 2018 alone, Qaani traveled to Afghanistan under the cover of deputy ambassador to meet with the governor of Bamian to discuss the construction of an Iranian hospital there, and also accompanied an Iranian national security delegation to the country later in the year, according to Afghan reports in 2020.
+Soleimani and Qaani appear to have divided Quds Force's areas of operation, with Soleimani focusing on the Arab world and the Middle East, while Qaani covered South and Central Asia, Africa and Latin America.
+In 2018, Qaani traveled to Afghanistan under the cover of deputy ambassador to meet with the governor of Bamiyan.
+There, he discussed the construction of an Iranian hospital in the city.
+A year later, he accompanied an Iranian national security delegation to the country later in the year, according to Afghan reports in 2020.
+Qaani also maintained deep ties with Pakistan's Shia community during this time.
+He was instrumental in establishing the Zainabiyoun, an IRGC proxy militia comprised of Pakistani recruits.

-In 2012, the U.S. Treasury Department added Qaani to its "Specially Designated Nationals" sanctions list, stating he oversaw the QF's "financial disbursements to [QF] elements, including elements in Africa, as well as to various terrorist groups, including Hizballah," and engaged in "financial oversight" of a QF "weapons shipment that was intended for The Gambia."
+In 2012, the U.S. Treasury Department added Qaani to its "Specially Designated Nationals" sanctions list, stating he oversaw the Quds Force's "financial disbursements to [Quds Force] elements, including elements in Africa, as well as to various terrorist groups, including Hizballah," and engaged in "financial oversight" of a Quds Force "weapons shipment that was intended for The Gambia."
 The shipment included 240 tons of ammunition, according to a United Nations panel of experts.
 In 2009, Qaani also reportedly accompanied Mahmoud Ahmadinejad, then president of Iran, on an official government delegation to Brazil, Bolivia, Venezuela, and Senegal.